dotnet/csharplang/proposals/checked-user-defined-operators.md

 ### Processing of user-defined explicit conversions

-Assuming that `regular operator` matches `unchecked` evaluation context, `checked operator` matches `checked` evaluation context and an implicit conversion operator matches either context, the third bullet in https://github.com/dotnet/csharplang/blob/main/spec/conversions.md#processing-of-user-defined-explicit-conversions:
+Assuming that `regular operator` matches `unchecked` evaluation context and `checked operator` matches `checked` evaluation context, the third bullet in https://github.com/dotnet/csharplang/blob/main/spec/conversions.md#processing-of-user-defined-explicit-conversions:
 >*  Find the set of applicable user-defined and lifted conversion operators, `U`.
 This set consists of the user-defined and lifted implicit or explicit conversion operators declared by the classes or structs in `D` that convert from a type encompassing or encompassed by `S` to a type encompassing or encompassed by `T`.
 If `U` is empty, the conversion is undefined and a compile-time error occurs.

-will be replaced with the following two bullet points:
+will be replaced with the following bullet points:
-*  Find the set of applicable user-defined and lifted conversion operators **matching the current checked/unchecked context**, `U0`.
-This set consists of the user-defined and lifted implicit or explicit conversion operators declared by the classes or structs in `D` that **match the current checked/unchecked context** and convert from a type encompassing or encompassed by `S` to a type encompassing or encompassed by `T`.
+*  Find the set of applicable user-defined and lifted explicit conversion operators **matching the current checked/unchecked context**, `U0`.
+This set consists of the user-defined and lifted explicit conversion operators declared by the classes or structs in `D` that **match the current checked/unchecked context** and convert from a type encompassing or encompassed by `S` to a type encompassing or encompassed by `T`.
-*   If `U0` is not empty, then it becomes the set of applicable user-defined and lifted conversion operators `U`.
-Otherwise, find the set of applicable user-defined and lifted conversion operators, `U`.
-This set consists of the user-defined and lifted implicit or explicit conversion operators declared by the classes or structs in `D` that **match the opposite checked/unchecked context** and convert from a type encompassing or encompassed by `S` to a type encompassing or encompassed by `T`.
+*  Find the set of applicable user-defined and lifted explicit conversion operators **matching the opposite checked/unchecked context**, `U1`.
+If `U0` is not empty, `U1` is empty.
+Otherwise, this set consists of the user-defined and lifted explicit conversion operators declared by the classes or structs in `D` that **match the opposite checked/unchecked context** and convert from a type encompassing or encompassed by `S` to a type encompassing or encompassed by `T`.
+*  Find the set of applicable user-defined and lifted conversion operators, `U`.
+This set consists of operators from `U0`, `U1`, and the user-defined and lifted implicit conversion operators declared by the classes or structs in `D` that convert from a type encompassing or encompassed by `S` to a type encompassing or encompassed by `T`.
 If `U` is empty, the conversion is undefined and a compile-time error occurs.

 The https://github.com/dotnet/csharplang/blob/main/spec/expressions.md#the-checked-and-unchecked-operators section will be adjusted to reflect the effect that the checked/unchecked context has on processing of user-defined explicit conversions.